jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

         return compute(n) + left + right;
     }

-Please note, that this addition to PR0115R0 would require to turn the actual `task_block` type as passed to the lambda into a template.
+Please note, that this addition requires turning the actual `task_block` type as passed to the lambda into a template.
 Here is the corresponding changed interface such an implementation would expose:

     namespace std {
       namespace experimental {